fahadmapari/tss-gaming-server/readme.md

 GET
 `/auth/facebook/url`

-it will generate and return facebook auth url which you can put in a button/a tag
+it will generate and return facebook auth url which you can put in a button/a tag or facebook sdk.

 ---